ryan-weil/ryan-weil.github.io/_posts/2024-02-28-AGENT-TESLA-2.md

 ![alt text](/images/at2/result2.png)
 _Figure 17_

 I hope you enjoyed this post.
-I hope in the future to gain more experience and work on more complex obfuscation schemes.
+My goal in the future is to gain more experience and work on more complex obfuscation schemes.
 The article below shows a much more difficult type of control flow obfuscation that necessitates a different approach.
 I would highly recommend reading it.

 Lastly, I would like to thank [Ch40zz](https://github.com/Ch40zz) for helping me understand some logic errors that I made.